12 useful Python based CMS

 quokka is a flexible content management system powered by Python, Flask, and MongoDB.

-You can use Quokka CMS to publish a blog, a web portal, intranet, document management system and you can install existing quokka-modules such as quokka-cart to create an e-commerce app or you can easily create a new quokka-module to fit your needs.
+You can use Quokka CMS to publish a blog, a web portal, intranet, document management system.
+You can also install existing quokka-modules such as quokka-cart to create an e-commerce app, or you can easily create a new quokka-module to fit your needs.

-It is used to develop rich CMS-like applications that have the most important features like workflows, security protection, work with hierarchical data, etc.
+It develops rich CMS-like applications that have essential features like workflows, security protection, work with hierarchical data, etc.

 Wagtail is a fast, powerful, and elegant Django-based CMS, open-sourced under the BSD license.

-It is designed to offer an unrivaled user experience to site editors, with lightning-fast page loads and a slick, responsive UI.
+It is mainly planning to offer an unrivaled user experience to site editors, with lightning-fast page loads and a slick, responsive UI.

 10 Nive cms

-The CMS comes with everything needed to set up a simple website: a default design with templates, a set of basic content elements, and an included webserver.
+The CMS comes with everything needed to set up a simple website: a default design with templates, a set of essential content elements, and an included webserver.

 No python knowledge is required to get started.

 Pyplate is a lightweight Content Management System written in Python.
-Pyplate was developed on a Raspberry Pi, so it had to be efficient and compact.
+Based on a Raspberry Pi, so it had to be efficient and compact.

 I wanted to build a CMS that performs well right out of the box without having to install any plugins.